List of Primeval characters: Nick Cutter

 Cutter started out as a somewhat aloof individual; for example he initially rather briskly brushes off Connor Temple (Andrew-Lee Potts) who comes to him with suspicions of a prehistoric creature being loose in modern times, telling him to go and get a girlfriend instead.
 He also keeps his encounter with his long lost wife, Helen, to himself.
 He can be quite spiteful at times as his last words to Stephen Hart (James Murray) before heading through the anomaly in episode 1.6 are to push Lester through the nastiest anomaly he can find if he does not make it back.
 He withholds information from his friends and teammates and Connor notes in episode 1.1 that he never turns up for his own seminars.
-He also tries to make demands of Lester in episode 1.3 he is ordered to bring Helen back only to be shocked when Lester overrules his decision and brings his wife back by force.
+He also tries to make demands of Lester in episode 1.3.
+He is ordered to bring Helen back only to be shocked when Lester overrules his decision and brings his wife back by force.
 Nick's attitude towards the Home Office involvement was at first one of mild contempt, at least for the more bureaucratic members such as Lester.
-He dislikes hiding things from the public, Helen says she thinks he wants to share the time anomalies with the rest of the world in episode 1.3.
+He dislikes hiding things from the public.
+Helen says she thinks he wants to share the time anomalies with the rest of the world in episode 1.3.

 However, Cutter is not uncompassionate, and he has mellowed out over time.
-He's developed a grudging respect for Lester, despite his claims to the contrary, and his caring side is shown when he reassures Connor on several occasions, most notably when Connor's friend, Tom (Jake Curran) is killed by a parasite.
+He's developed a grudging respect for Lester, despite his claims to the contrary, and his caring side is shown when he reassures Connor on several occasions, most notably when Connor's friend, Tom (Jake Curran), is killed by a parasite.
 He was also very trusting of Helen, despite her comments and the others' suspicions that she may have intentionally set the parasitic dodos on mankind in episode 1.4, although he was angry to discover Helen's real reason for returning the baby Future Predators to their own time.
 After that, it's safe to assume whatever feelings he had left for her are now over.
-His relationship with Claudia was beginning to turn to romantic, as demonstrated when he rushes to her rescue and later kisses her in episode 1.5 and she begs him not to leave her.
+His relationship with Claudia was beginning to turn romantic, as demonstrated when he rushes to her rescue and later kisses her in episode 1.5 and she begs him not to leave her.
 Before heading into the anomaly, the two share a passionate kiss – much to Helen's anger.
 After the catastrophic mission to the Permian he returns to learn Helen and Stephen had once had an affair and that Claudia no longer exists.